Carbon monoxide (CO) is a tasteless, colorless, odorless and poisonous gas produced by burning fossil fuels, such as natural gas, propane, wood, etc.

 Where do they go?

-Local building jurisdictions, codes and the manufacture’s recommended installation requirements generally require the following:
+Local building jurisdictions, codes and the manufacturer’s recommended installation requirements generally require the following:

 - Each level of a home should have a CO alarm.
 For example, if the home is two-stories, then a minimum of 2 CO alarms/detectors are required, if three-stories, then a minimum of three are required.
 There should also be one in the basement if the home has one.